numba/numba/docs/source/developer/architecture.rst

 natively without any calls into the Python C API.
 When code has been compiled for specific data types so that the function body no longer relies on the Python runtime, we say the function has been compiled in **nopython mode**.
-Numeric code compiled in nopython mode is can be hundreds of times faster than the original Python.
+Numeric code compiled in nopython mode can be hundreds of times faster than the original Python.

 Contexts